Rate Adoption Public Hearing

 As utility costs throughout the industry continue to rise, Tempe staff is committed to managing those costs and staying efficient while upholding the city’s commitment to a sustainable future.
 Since city sales and property taxes do not fund water, wastewater or solid waste services, those costs must be recovered through residents’ monthly fees.
 Every two years, the Solid Waste and Water divisions work with a third party to conduct a joint rate adjustment study to help determine what adjustments are needed to recover the costs of these services.

-These guiding principles will help shape the process:
+These guiding principles helped shape the process:

 1. Reliant on limited resources: water, land, resources, budget.